ceph/ceph-medic/docs/source/codes/mons.rst

 WMON2
 _____
-Collocated OSDs in monitors nodes where found on the same host.
+Collocated OSDs in monitor nodes were found on the same host.

 .. _WMON3: